MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ---
 title: Dataflows Gen2 overview
-description: An overview of dataflows gen2.
+description: An overview of the new generation of dataflows.
 author: luitwieler

 ms.topic: overview
-ms.date: 03/27/2023
+ms.date: 03/28/2023
 ms.author: jeluitwi

 ---